(Above: Project Servator launch in Colchester, November 2017)

 The tactics provide reassurance to the general public, whilst deterring, would-be criminals and making a wide range of criminals (from petty criminals, to extreme protest through to terrorists) easier to detect by specially trained officers.
 The use of specially trained officers has been proven to be very effective in detecting criminals and those with criminal intent.

-Project Servator has been launched at Lakeside shopping centre and Stansted Airport but it is likely to become “business as usual” for the force and will operate across the county.
+Project Servator has been launched at Lakeside shopping centre, Stansted Airport and Colchester but it is likely to become “business as usual” for the force and will operate across the county.

 These measures comprise the staging of spot operations designed to deter and raise concerns amongst criminals along with the deployment of specially trained officers and CCTV operators to increase the likelihood of correctly detecting them